-- Virtual patching to minimize the chance of vulnerability exploitation in outdated software versions before a vendor patch is released or to help with your current patch management process.
+- Virtual patching to minimise the chance of vulnerability exploitation in outdated software versions before a vendor patch is released or to help with your current patch management process.

 - Extended detection and response (XDR) to collect and correlate deep security data across endpoints, email, network, and cloud for enhanced visibility and faster detection and response.